qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 ....................................

-If you like to help translating QGIS into a your language please assign to the :ref:`translators mailing list <mailinglist-translation>` and ask who is already working on that language to coordinate and collaborate.
+If you like to help translating QGIS into a your language please assign to the :ref:`translators mailing list <mailinglist-translation-gui>` and ask who is already working on that language to coordinate and collaborate.

 To start QGIS with the appropriate localization, run qgis with the option